October 8, 2019

 Chapter 13 bankruptcy allows debtors to keep their property yet they surrender control of their personal finances to the bankruptcy court.
 A repayment plan must be approved by the court so all or part of the debt is repaid across the ensuing three to five years.
 Satisfy the court-approved Chapter 13 bankruptcy plan and you will emerge from this process debt-free.

 Different methods work for different people.
 Some people enjoy tackling the hardest debt first to get it out of the way, while others thrive off the little victories to keep their repayment momentum going.
-Find the method that works for you and be sure to run the numbers for different scenarios to make sure you aren’t actually paying more than you should be.
+Find the method that works for you and be sure to run the numbers for different scenarios – before you commit – to make sure you aren’t actually paying more than you should be.

-Once you have tackled your high-interest debt and only low-interest debt remains, it is time to start investing.
+Once you have tackled your high-interest debt and only low-interest debt remains, it’s time to start investing.
 DiversyFund’s investment services are here to help ensure your money works just as hard as you do.
-Contact us today by scheduling a call with one of our experts or signing up to invest through our no-fee investment platform!
+Check out our help center for more information or reach out to us today via email.
+We’d love to help!